-There are two main approaches to numerically computing the stationary distribution for a given McKean-Vlaso system.
-The first approach is to compute the probability density function by solving the nonlinear Fokker-Planck equation.
-Classical discretization methods, such as finite difference or finite element schemes on the mesh grid suffer from the curse of dimensionality as the particle's dimension increases.
-The other problems include how to strictly maintain the positivity and normalization of the numerical density function, and how to accurately compute the interactions.
+Numerically, two distinctive approaches exist for computing the stationary distribution of a McKean–Vlasov system.
+The first is to solve the nonlinear Fokker–Planck equation for the probability density function while incapable of generating iid samples.
+Classical discretization methods—such as finite‑difference or finite‑element schemes on a mesh—suffer from the curse of dimensionality as the particle dimension grows.
+Additional challenges include ensuring strict positivity and normalization of the numerical density, as well as accurately evaluating the interaction terms.
+Using deep neural networks, such as tensor neural network \cite{WANG2025107165} to solve the density function may overcome the curse of dimensionality, but presents difficulty in efficiently managing the integral for interaction kernel.

-A second approach involves the direct Monte Carlo simulation of a system of $N$ interacting particles over a long time horizon $T$.
-This method is based on the assumption that the large-$T$ limit of the $N$-particle empirical distribution, or its one-particle marginal, converges to the invariant distribution of the corresponding McKean-Vlasov process.
-However, such simulations are computationally intensive, requiring both a large number of particles ($N \gg 1$) and a long integration time ($T \gg 1$).
-A significant limitation of this method concerns the subtle issue of interchanging the limits $N\to\infty$ and $T\to\infty$.
-While this interchange is typically justified by time-uniform propagation of chaos results \cite{guillin2024uniform}, it can fail in systems exhibiting phase transitions, where the McKean-Vlasov dynamics admit multiple invariant distributions \cite{carrillo2020long,PaulEmmanuel2022,monmarche2025long}.
-Consequently, in such multi-stable regimes, simulating a finite particle system ($N$ fixed) over long times ($T \to \infty$) causes the empirical measure to randomly transition between meta-stable states.
-This occurs because finite-particle sampling introduces stochastic perturbations on the order of $1/\sqrt{N}$ to the mean-field dynamics \cite{DW1989}, preventing the reliable convergence to any single invariant measure \cite{tugaut2014phase,GVALANI2020}.
+A second line of research works produces samples, but lacks a feasible method for determining the density function in high dimensions.
+This traditional approach involves the direct Monte Carlo simulation of $N$ interacting particles over a long time horizon $T$.
+This method assumes that the large-$T$ limit of the $N$-particle empirical distribution -- or its one-particle marginal -- converges to the invariant distribution of the corresponding mean field system.
+In addition, such simulations are computationally demanding, requiring both a large number of particles ($N \gg 1$) and a long integration time ($T \gg 1$).

-Thus, the development of efficient methods to compute and sample from the invariant measures of McKean-Vlasov processes—without the artefacts introduced by finite-particle truncation—remains a critical challenge for understanding their long-time behavior.
+A major limitation of particle simulation arises from the subtle issue of interchanging the limits $N\to\infty$ and $T\to\infty$.
+Although the interchange is often justified by time‑uniform propagation of chaos \cite{guillin2024uniform}, it can fail in systems that exhibit phase transitions, where McKean–Vlasov dynamics possess multiple invariant distributions \cite{carrillo2020long,monmarche2025long,PaulEmmanuel2022}.
+In such multi‑stable regimes, simulating a finite particle system ( $N$ fixed ) over long times ($T \to \infty$) causes the empirical measure to randomly transition between meta‑stable states (in the space of probability measures).
+This occurs because finite‑particle sampling introduces stochastic perturbations on the order $1/\sqrt{N}$ to the mean‑field dynamics \cite{DW1989}, preventing the reliable convergence to any local minimum of the free energy\cite{GVALANI2020,tugaut2014phase}.